JoeHarman/ShinyApp_mouse_EHT_GRN/README.md

 # ShinyApp_EHT-GRN

 This is a Shiny App code to accompany the publication [[publication reference & link]].
 This app offers a user interface to browse the related datasets as well as a gene regulatory network (GRN) model of EHT.

-A running version of this app is available at [[link]], and can be run locally.
+This app is no longer hosted on a server.
+Code may be downloaded for local operation.

 Shiny app code author: Joe Harman